/Passle/66030b5f24299750fade21de/SearchServiceImages/2025-12-25-00-29-58-703-694c8586b6062d4a21e7a1ec.jpg)

 Parents and guardians have a federal constitutional right to be informed if their public school student child expresses gender incongruence.
 Teachers and school staff have a federal constitutional right to accurately inform the parent or guardian of their student when the student expresses gender incongruence.
 These federal constitutional rights are superior to any state or local laws, state or local regulations, or state or local policies to the contrary.

-Attorney General Bonta stated he plans to appeal the ruling, and asked the court to stay enforcement of the permanent injunction pending the appeal.
+Attorney General Bonta stated he plans to appeal the ruling.
+The Ninth Circuit has stayed enforcement of the permanent injunction through an administrative stay pending a further order.

 F3 law is monitoring the status of the appeal and stands ready to advise its California clients regarding the implications of this ruling to their specific situations.